St Lawrence Strollers

 - Should ensure that the walk is safe and effective and that the participants have a positive experience

-- That all walkers complete the registration form prior to setting off
+- Ensure all walkers complete the registration form prior to setting off

-- That they have a mobile phone with them in order to contact the emergency services if necessary and to contact either Jo Wadey (0773103916) or Fran Kittle (07402140411) at the surgery.
+- Ensure that they have a mobile phone with them in order to contact the emergency services if necessary and to contact Jo Wadey (0773103916) at the surgery.

 - Must ensure that a first-aid kit is available